 The publisher, then the region’s largest, hired famed Seattle graphic designer Art Chantry to do a painting for the book cover – a knock-off of Ben Hogan’s famed 1-iron finish at Merion with Mount Rainier juxtaposed in the background.
 Within six months, my book became the top seller among Alaska Northwest’s 150 titles.

 My trips never extended beyond four days.
 Regardless of the direction I took from Seattle – whether to the far reaches of western Montana or the vast wilds of eastern Oregon – I’d depart early Monday morning and be home for my family by Thursday evening or Friday morning.
 Some of these voyages within the book’s 19 geographic regions/chapters extended over 2,200 miles and involved upwards of 30 golf facilities.
-I visited them all and played well over half of them (thanks to repeat visits).
+I visited them all and played well over half of them (thanks to repeating visits).
 I also prepared all the book’s specialized maps, overlaying upwards of seven, large Mylar sheets while hand-drawing and using press type to carefully incorporate the elements – climate, turf type, community nature, golf seasons, roads, etc. – that best represented each area’s shared characteristics.

 To make a long story short, I ended up with the rights to the book’s second and third editions, and started my own publishing company.
-The third edition of “Golf Courses of the Pacific Northwest” (designed by my wife Anni and featuring a cover painting by our artist-friend Frank Gaffney) covers all the layouts in Washington, Oregon, western Montana, northern Idaho and Sun Valley.
+The third edition of “Golf Courses of the Pacific Northwest” (designed by my wife Anni and featuring a cover painting by our artist-friend Frank Gaffney) covers all the layouts in Washington, Oregon, western Montana, northern Idaho, and Sun Valley.
 To this day, it remains the definitive golf guide for the region.
 It’s quite clear that no one is insane enough to duplicate the effort.
-By then, I’d visited all the courses and saw every hole, shooting well over 2,000 color photos on that bulky Canon.
+By then, I’d visited all the golf courses and saw every hole, shooting well over 2,000 color photos on that bulky Canon.

-The courses ranged from very remote six-holers with sand greens to big-time resorts, busy munis, exclusive clubs and ultra-private layouts played only by their owners and friends.
+The golf courses ranged from very remote six-holers with sand greens to big-time resorts, busy munis, exclusive clubs and ultra-private layouts played only by their owners and friends.
 In all, I traveled – all on my own dime (gas and hotels were cheaper in those days) – a couple hundred thousand miles by the time the third edition (which, sadly, is no longer in print) came out.

 Ever since that original idea came up, I’ve delved deeper into golf, becoming the managing editor of “Back Nine” (where my “Making the Rounds” first appeared in 1988) and “Golfing the West” magazines.
 I started “Golf Report Northwest,” a golf-project tracking report that later morphed into the national and online golfconstructionnews.com when I took a 15-year break from books to work for Cybergolf.com.
 There, I oversaw a large freelance staff and wrote, edited and/or posted over 16,000 stories.
 I also co-founded the Northwest Golf Media Association; served as Media Director of the Fred Couples Invitational; co-authored (with British Columbia historian Mike Riste), edited and published “Championships & Friendships: The First 100 Years of the Pacific Northwest Golf Association.”
 In all, I’ve written and/or edited and published nine books, five about golf.